 Even if you’re a gearhead that’s only into cars made after you were born (and you were born in the 90’s), chances are, you’ve got a soft spot for a clean and restored classic car.
-Car restoration is usually reserved for those of us with some disposable income, but that doesn’t mean the rest of us can’t dream about projects we’d like to undertake some day, circumstances permitting.
+Working on restoration cars is usually reserved for those of us with some disposable income, but that doesn’t mean the rest of us can’t dream about projects we’d like to undertake some day, circumstances permitting.

 Restoring classic cars is dirty, time-consuming, heart and back-breaking, and generally expensive work.
 When everything is said and done, though, seeing that pristine piece of automotive history looking as new as the day it rolled off the factory line is all the reward you’ll ever need.
 That feeling is exactly why we’ve pulled together this list of the top fifteen car restoration projects.